AdityaSawant12/Task1-Titanic-Survival-Prediction/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Step 4: Run The Titanic-Survival-Prediction.ipynb file <br> Each task is inside its dedicated folder.
+Step 4: Run The Titanic-Survival-Prediction.ipynb file <br> Each task is inside its jupyter notebook file.
 Open and run the corresponding Jupyter Notebook file. <br>